Effects of advertising on teen body image: Background

-Bad effect
+Negative effects

-Effect on society
+Effects on society

 The way beauty is portrayed in the media tends to cause dissatisfaction and negative thoughts about ourselves when those results are not achieved.
 Sociocultural standards of feminine beauty are presented in almost all forms of popular media that are bombarding women with these unrealistic images that portray what is considered to be the "ideal body" within this society.
 Such standards of beauty are unattainable for most women; The majority of the models displayed on television and in advertisements are well below what is considered healthy body weight.
 Mass media's use of such unrealistic models sends an implicit message that for a woman to be considered beautiful, she must be unhealthy.
 The mindset that a person can never be "too rich or too thin" is prevalent in society, and this makes it difficult for women and girls to achieve any level of contentment with their physical appearance.
 There has been a plethora of research to indicate that women are negatively affected by constant exposure to models that fulfill the unrealistic media ideal of beauty.

 Naomi Wolf's The Beauty Myth noted the beginning of feminist critiques of societal standards regarding female beauty.
 This "feminine ideal" is the goal of most women in society, although feminists have been working for decades on eradicating this idea (Brownmiller, 1984).
 The first feminist mass meeting in 1914 included demands such as the 'right to ignore fashion and the 'right not to have to wear makeup.
 (Bordo, 1993). unfortunately these demands have not yet been fulfilled as women in today's society still feel the need to dress in a particular way and to wear makeup to feel beautiful to the opposite gender and within today's society.